-A rib fracture (broken rib) is common in contact sports and usually occurs when you have a hard impact to the chest such as an elbow.
+A rib fracture or broken rib is common in contact sports and usually occurs following a hard impact to the chest by an elbow or similar.

-- If it is very severe then you should seek medical attention to ensure no damage has been done inside the rib cage.
-If you have a severe fracture of the ribs you would know about it!
+There is not a great deal that can be done for a rib fracture.
+Rest is important.
+If it is very severe then you should seek medical attention to ensure no damage has been done inside the rib cage.
+If you have a particularly bad fracture of the ribs you would know about it due to severe pain.

 A doctor can also not do a great deal other than X-ray the ribs and rule out any internal damage.
 If it is not a severe fracture then you should be back in action from between 3 to 6 weeks so long as you rest.
 If you do not rest then it will not be given the chance to heal.